github/opensource.guide/overviews/pages/index.md

 ![](automatic-page-generator)

 When we click this, we're directed to the first step of generating the page: The Content.
 We can go ahead and keep this default content and make changes to it later.
-Let's go ahead and click `Continue to Layouts`
+Let's go ahead and click `Continue to Layouts` at the bottom of the page.

 ![](content-step-continue-to-layout)